turingschool/front-end-curriculum/lessons/module-2/scope-1-execution-contexts.md

 What would we expect to be logged when line 7 executes?
 Why?
 Is the actual behavior different than you expected?
 </section>

-Based on our previous example, where we received `NaN` because our variable hadn't been assigned a value yet, we might expect this new example to throw some sort of error as well.
-But it appears to work just fine!
-We get back `Animal Sound: Moooo!` when line 7 is executed.

 ### Hoisting & The Creation Phase